 New wells being developed

-Production profile of each well, either as a function of time or of quantity of product produced.
+Production profile of each well, either as a function of time or of quantity of product produced

-Attenuation of production due to current or outstanding failures or interventions required.
+Attenuation of production due to current or outstanding failures or interventions required

 Limitations in export capacity (e.g. tank topping or pipeline failure).

 Product export by either shuttle tanker or pipeline may be modelled.
-SLOOP may also be used to model the receiving end including environment limits, berth availability, storage capacity and LNG processing.
+SLOOP may also be used to model the receiving end including environment limits, berth availability, and storage capacity.